Guard of honour: Kosovo

 The Kosovo Security Force maintains the Ceremonial Guard (Garda ceremoniale), which serves as the guard of honour of the FSK.
 It provides ceremonial duties on all public holidays such as Independence Day, Constitution Day and Europe Day.

 Moldova

 In Moldova, ceremonial honour guards are based on both the Russian and Romanian traditions and precedent.
 The two main honour guard units of the country are the Honour Guard Company of the Moldovan National Army and the Honour Guard of the Ministry of Internal Affairs (consisting of cadets of the Ștefan cel Mare Police Academy).
-The former unit provides personnel to conduct regular public duties in the capital of Chisinau, particularly for the President of Moldova in his/her position as Supreme Commander in Chief.
+The former unit provides personnel to conduct regular public duties in the capital of Chișinău, particularly for the President of Moldova in his/her position as Supreme Commander in Chief.
 It is the currently only unit in the Moldovan military to utilize the Soviet-style goose step.
 The latter unit is notable for its use of Stefan cel Mare era uniforms in its exhibition drill routine.